mahamedm1/devops-learning1/linux/bandit/level-05-to-06.md

 ## Bandit Level 4 -> Level 5

-**Challenge:** Find the password located in the only human readable file
+**Challenge:** Find the password located in the inhere directory with the following properties:
+- human-readable
+- 1033 bytes in size
+- not executable

 **Solution:**
 ```
 cd inhere/
-ls -a
+ls
-file ./*
+man find
+find -size 1033c
-cat ./file07
+cat ./maybehere07/.file2
 ```

 **Explanation:**
 - cd inhere/ to enter the inhere directory
-- ls -a to list everything inside the directory
+- ls to list what is inside the directory
-- file ./* to determine the file type for every file inside the current directory
+- man find so I know what the purpose of the command is and what potential flag I need to use
+- find -size 1033c to find any file in any directory that contains a size of 1033 bytes
-- cat ./file07 to open the contents of file07
+- cat ./maybehere07/.file2 to open the contents of file2

-**Password:** 6C7h9GD8M6ai5nr7wo1RonrzFjj9yIrG
+**Password:** pXa26xhMWaC2SvDotA4r9EgZkulOeSBW

 **Errors Encountered:**
-file: Cannot open `ile00' (No such file or directory)
-file: Cannot open `ile01' (No such file or directory)
-file: Cannot open `ile02' (No such file or directory)
-file: Cannot open `ile03' (No such file or directory)
-file: Cannot open `ile04' (No such file or directory)
-file: Cannot open `ile05' (No such file or directory)
-file: Cannot open `ile06' (No such file or directory)
-file: Cannot open `ile07' (No such file or directory)
-file: Cannot open `ile08' (No such file or directory)
-file: Cannot open `ile09' (No such file or directory)
+I didn't encounter any error.
+It just took me long to find the correct way to use find.
+I eventually saw the -size flag and how to use it

 **What I learned:**
-My initial logic was to cat every file.
-However, that is inefficient and I knew there must have been a quicker way to solve this.
-On the overthewire bandit website, it mentioned file to be one the commands you could use.
-I wrote man file, and found out it displays the file type.
-So I knew I could use this to find the file containing readbale text and open it.
-But then I wrote " file *" with the thinking this would traverse through the current directory and this introduced me to the erro presented above.
-Then I realised I needed to specify this current directory.
+The find command searches through directories to find files.
+I scrolled down in the manual to find the -size flag.
+This can take an argument with a suffix of c to present how many bytes a file has.